mflint/SwiftMock/README.md

     }
 ```

+This gives you the following behaviour:
+* `verify()` will fail the test if `voidFunction()` wasn't called exactly once
+* the mock will fast-fail the test if any other (unexpected) function is called on the mock

 The original version of _SwiftMock_ had explicit matcher classes for various types; this newer version simply converts each argument to a `String`, and matches on those `String` arguments.
 You can often simply `accept` the arguments themseves, but sometimes you'll want to be more specific about what you pass into the `accept` function.

 I'd probably put the mock objects in a separate group in the test part of my project.

 ### Currently-supported syntax

-_SwiftMock_ syntax requires the expected call in a block; this might look weird at first, but means that we have a readable way of setting expectations, and we know the return value _before_ the expected function is called.
+_SwiftMock_ syntax requires the expected call in a block; this might look weird at first, but means that we have a readable way of setting expectations, and we know the return value _before_ the expectation is set.

 ```swift
 // expect a call on a void function